By Swati Sahai

-Users – A customer journey analytics deployment would be considered successful from a User’s perspective when it helps them to do their job better or more easily.
-Milestones include when a User starts thinking in terms of journeys, can discover journeys on their own, and is able to report on desired metrics within the customer journey analytics platform.
+Users – A journey analytics deployment would be considered successful from a User’s perspective when it helps them to do their job better or more easily.
+Milestones include when a User starts thinking in terms of journeys, can discover journeys on their own, and is able to report on desired metrics within the platform.
 Those Users that the Stakeholders trust for unvarnished feedback should have enough hands-on experience to be able to provide meaningful feedback.

 Success Metrics for the Project